Cat Pee Smells Too Strong? Here’s What You Need to Know

 Changes in your cat’s urine scent may occur over time or vary depending on their diet and hydration level.
 However, if you notice a sudden shift in your cat’s urine smell, it could be a cause for concern.

-Here are some indicators that can help you ascertain the cause for the strong-smelling cat pee:
+Here are some indicators that can help you ascertain the cause of the strong-smelling cat pee:

 • A strong fishy odor could indicate a urinary tract infection,